the-t-in-rtf/fluid-grunt-lint-all/README.md

 });
 ```

-Once you have installed the plugin and updated your `Gruntfile.js`, you should be able to run the `lintall` command from
+Once you have installed the plugin and updated your `Gruntfile.js`, you should be able to run the `lint-all` command from
-the root of your repository, as in `grunt lintall`.
+the root of your repository, as in `grunt lint-all`.

 ## Configuring Individual Checks